15+ Things to do at Yew Dell Botanical Gardens

-This post was written in the summer, so some of the things to do might either look a little different in the winter or might not be available at all.
-But, still read on to see what you can do when you visit for free and when everything is in bloom and open.
+This post was written in the summer, so some of the things to do might look a little different in the spring.
+Nonetheless, read on to see what you can do when you visit this spring and when everything starts to bloom and re-open.

 1. Fairy Garden – Of course this would be #1 on our list.
 These tiny fairy houses are so unique and fun to look at for all ages.
 You’ll find yourself noticing the tiniest of details with each house.
 Look up in the trees, you’ll see more fairy hideouts.
 (The houses are put away during the winter, but this area is still whimsical!)

 2. Picnic – Our family likes to picnic or have a treat while we our visiting.
-Wilder’s Café is right down the street from the gardens.
+Wilder’s Café, Crestwood Cafe, Red Pepper Deli and many other restaurants are right down the street from the gardens.
 Grab a cup of coffee, lunch or a treat and find the perfect spot to enjoy it.
 There are plenty of picnic tables hidden away in shaded areas, benches, rocking chairs or pack a blanket to really spread out.
 (Hot chocolate would be perfect in the winter!)

 4. Children’s Playscapes – Located near the entrance to the gardens, is an area designed for children to make some outdoor music.
 We like to start and end at this area.
 Run through a bamboo tunnel or knock on a xylophone.
 Picnic tables are close by if you want to take a break here too.